anjalibh100/Data-Analysis-with-SQL/README.md

 MySQL Workbench
 Exploratory Data Analysis with SQL

-Data imported by running sql commands in the MySQL workbench
+Data imported by running sql commands in the MySQL workbench ver 8.0